 Councilwoman Cheyenne Johnson was appointed to the Council on January 8, 2019.
-She serves as Chair of the Housing and Community Development Committee, Vice Chair of the Personnel Committee and liaison to the Downtown Memphis Commission and Memphis Housing Authority.
+She serves as Chair of the Housing and Community Development Committee, liaison to the Downtown Memphis Commission and Memphis Housing Authority, and as a board member for the Blight Authority of Memphis.
 Cheyenne Johnson is the former Shelby County Property Assessor.
 She served three terms in this position; a total of ten years.
 In 2018, She retired from Shelby County Government as a professional public servant with emphasis on administration after approximately 34 years of service.
 She is also a former educator for Memphis City Schools System.

 She was the first black female elected Property Assessor in the State of Tennessee in 2008 and later, in 2015, she was named Tennessee Assessor of the Year because of her strong analytical, problem-solving and leadership skills and abilities.